AdobeDocs/experience-manager-65.en/help/communities/calendar.md

 * **Flag Posts**

   If checked, allow members to flag others' events or comments as inappropriate.
-Default is checked**.**
+Default is checked.

 * **Flag Reason List**